 VisualDx is Available at the VA

 The VA has teamed up with VisualDx to provide a decision support app proven to save time, aid in decision-making, and engage patients.
-Download our mobile app and get instant access to DermExpert: our take-a-picture feature.
+Download the mobile app for access anywhere and everywhere.

 How to Access VisualDx at the VA